dataSPA/dataSPA-inspector/README.md

 The inspector will show the current state of dataSPA/datastar signals on the page and also show signal and element patch events received from the server.

+## Features

+### Show page signals

+Show the current value of the various signals.
+Mouse over the signal name to highlight the elements where the signal is used.
+Shift-click on the signal name to scroll the first matching element into view.

+Toggle between table and object view.

+### Show signal patch events from the server

+See the patch event.
+Send it to the console, copy it to the clipboard, or replay the event.

+### Show element patch events from the server

+See the patch event.
+Send it to the console, copy it to the clipboard, or replay the event.

 ## Usage

 To use the inspector, include the following script tag in your page `<head>`: